<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 40 politely-worded templates to get invoices paid

-Offering payment plans can help to reduce late payments and give your business the opportunity to increase revenue.
-However, it is important not to offer payment plans without considering their impact on both your business and customers.
+Offering payment plans can reduce late payments and allow small business owners to increase revenue when they get started.
+However, it will make sense to only provide customer payment plans after first considering their impact on your business and customers.

-This blog post looks at how payment installments work, the benefits of payment plans for businesses, the benefits for customers who use them, and practical advice on how you can offer payment plan options in your own online store.
+This blog post looks at how payment instalments work, the benefits of payment plans for businesses, the benefits for customers who use them, and practical advice on how to offer payment plans to customers in your online store.

 The late payment problem

-Businesses are facing a late payment crisis, with late payments costing businesses in Australia alone over $19 billion every year.
-This is an increase from the $10 billion it cost businesses in 2015, and it's costing businesses more than ever before.
-In fact, poor cash flow is responsible for 90% of failures of small and medium businesses.
+Businesses are facing a late payment crisis, costing companies in Australia alone over $19 billion every year.
+This is an increase from the $10 billion it cost businesses in 2015, costing them more than ever.
+Poor cash flow is responsible for 90% of failures of small and medium enterprises.

-In an attempt to resolve this issue, many companies waste countless hours manually following up with late payers, or write off unpaid invoices as bad debt - losing millions in the process.
+In an attempt to resolve this issue, many companies waste countless hours manually following up with late payers or writing off unpaid invoices as bad debt - losing millions in the process.

-There is, however, another option - offering a payment plan.
+There is, however, another option - offer payment plans.

 CM-202208-Offering Payment Plans to Customers - blog ad banner

-How offering payment plans can help reduce late payments
+How to offer payment plans to customers to reduce late payments

-Payment flexibility is one of the main benefits of payment plans.
+Payment flexibility is one of the main benefits of a customer payment plan.

 Payment plans allow businesses to tailor payments to their customers' specific needs, making it a more attractive proposition than simply asking for payment in full upfront - or continually chasing customers for an overdue invoice that they are simply unable to pay in full.